yx14/disentangler_opt/README.md

 - numpy 2.1.3
 - scipy 1.14.1
 - pymanopt 2.2.1
-- matplotlib X (for running scripts in the test subdirectory)
+- matplotlib 3.10.0 (only for running scripts in the test subdirectory)

 We make two changes to the pymanopt package.
-First, in order to enable logging for the trust-regions newton optimizer, we add the following to the while loop (line 174) in pymanopt/optimizers/trust_regions.py:
+First, in order to enable logging for the trust-regions newton optimizer, we add the following to the while loop (line 171) in pymanopt/optimizers/trust_regions.py:

 self._add_log_entry(
                 iteration=iteration,